matthew-puku/snackfu/README.md

 ## Provide Wireframes for your App.

+Wireframes provided above

 ## Describe the way tasks are allocated and tracked in your project.

-The team has set all tasks on a Trello Board where you allocate tasks individually and mark them for review then done where necessary.
+The team has set all tasks on a Trello Board where you allocate tasks individually and mark them for review.
+Once the team has reviewed the task the it is marked as done.

 ## Discuss how Agile methodology is being implemented in your project.